EricLew03/Soccer-League-Manager/README.md

 * As a user, I want to be able to *select a team and view its complete match history*.

 * As a user, I want to be able to *view all the matches recorded and all the teams added to the league*.

 * As a user, I want to be able to *create a league standing to see how many points each team has*.

+* As a user, I want to be able to *save the match scores and teams added I added to the file (if I choose to)*.

+* As a user, I want to be able to *load all the match scores and teams I saved in the file(if I choose to)*.

 ## Reference